 I always thought they’d make a fun edible craft, but knew that using pretzel rods would make a much larger treat than most people would want to eat and using pretzel sticks would be too small.

-When I found a bag of pretzel dipping sticks made by Snyder’s of Hanover, which are a little over 3 inches long and about twice, maybe three times as thick as a pretzel stick, I knew they were just right.
+When I found a bag of pretzel dipping sticks made by Snyder’s of Hanover, which are a little over 3 inches long and about twice, maybe three times as thick as a pretzel stick, I knew they were just right. (affiliate link)

 Chocolate Pretzel Snowman Craft

 Items used for this project that are available on Amazon.com (commission earned for sales)

 - 1 bag Snyder's of Hanover Pretzel Dipping Sticks